plone/documentation/develop/addons/components/genericsetup.rst

 After restarting Zope, your upgrade step should be visible in the ZMI: the ``portal_setup`` tool has a tab ``Upgrades``.
-Select your product profile to see which upgrade steps Zope knows about for your product.
+Select your package profile to see which upgrade steps Zope knows about for your add-on.

 upgradeDepends